 Under Texas law, no action required or permitted to be taken at an annual or special meeting of shareholders may be taken by written consent in lieu of a meeting of shareholders without the unanimous written consent of all shareholders entitled to vote on the action unless the certificate of formation specifically allows action to be taken by a written consent of the shareholders holding at least the minimum number of shares necessary to take the action that is subject to that consent at a meeting of shareholders, even though such consent is not signed by all of the corporation's shareholders.
-Our amended and restated certificate of formation will not provide for shareholder action by less than unanimous written consent.
+Our amended and restated certificate of formation provides for shareholder action by less than unanimous written consent.

-Certain Certificate of Formation and Bylaw Provisions Potentially Having an Anti-takeover Effect authorization for our board of directors to issue shares of one or more series of preferred stock without shareholder approval;
+Certain Certificate of Formation and Bylaw Provisions Potentially Having an Anti-takeover Effect

-We intend to amend and restate our certificate of formation and bylaws prior to the consummation of this offering.
-As a result, certain provisions, yet to be determined, may have an anti-takeover effect and thus discourage potential takeover attempts and make it more difficult for our shareholders to change management or receive a premium for their shares.
+Certain provisions of our amended and restated certificate of formation and bylaws may have an anti-takeover effect and thus discourage potential takeover attempts and make it more difficult for our shareholders to change management or receive a premium for their shares.
 These provisions include: